 Each year, the company establishes three to five critical business priorities.
-As a new company, our 2022 priorities were focused on the social aspect of our ESG strategy and making significant progress towards full operational independence from our former parent company, Merck.
+As a recently independent company, our 2023 priorities were focused on the social aspect of our ESG strategy, the launch of our enterprise resource planning system in accordance with our replan timeline, and continuing to make significant progress towards full operational independence from our former parent company, Merck, through the successful exits of transition service agreements.

-Our 2022 organizational health priorities and performance were as follows:
+Our 2023 organizational health priorities and performance were as follows:

-- Progress toward our goal to achieve balanced gender representation through all levels of the company globally by 2030 see page 17 of this proxy statement for further details - + Above median overall employee engagement score against benchmark - Make significant progress toward full operational independence from our former parent company (e.g., exit transition service agreements and implement the enterprise resource planning system)
+- Maintained progress toward our aspirational gender representation goals through all levels of the company globally by 2030. - + Increased participation rate and above median overall employee engagement score against benchmark - Achieved 100% of replan milestones in 2023 for the launch of our enterprise resource planning system - Continued progress toward full operational independence from our former parent company through the successful exits of 109 transition service agreements during 2023 (compared to a planned exit from 86 transition service agreements)